svyoung/well-app/README.md

 ## Summary

 Code challenge test using React to create a form builder for scheduling appointments.
-No physical database was implemented - most datasets are stored in JSON files under `data` folder
+No physical database was implemented - most datasets are stored in JSON files under `data` folder.

+### Libraries used
+* Moment
+* React Day Picker